drugis/drugis.org/software/addis/getreal-synopsis.md

 The Aggregate Data Drug Information System (ADDIS) was developed during the Escher project to enable evidence-based decision support for marketing authorization decisions.
 It enables automated network meta-analysis and multiple criteria decisions analysis on a structured database of clinical trials.
-"ADDIS 1.x", as we now call this version of the software, is a stand-alone desktop application that you can download and install from [drugis.org](http://drugis.org/software/addis1).
+"ADDIS Desktop", as we now call this version of the software, is a stand-alone desktop application that you can download and install from [drugis.org](http://drugis.org/software/addis-desktop).
-ADDIS 1.x has been evaluated, see the [ADDIS 1.x retrospective](http://drugis.org/software/addis1/retrospective), from which we concluded that altough the system is methodologically strong, the current architecture is not future-proof in the following ways:
+ADDIS Desktop has been evaluated, see the [ADDIS Desktop retrospective](http://drugis.org/software/addis-desktop/retrospective), from which we concluded that altough the system is methodologically strong, the current architecture is not future-proof in the following ways:

 - Sharing datasets is difficult because of the stand-alone nature of the software, and datasets can not easily be merged.
 - Reusing existing statistical code is highly desirable but not possible, forcing us to re-implement existing statistical code.